FJFG11/zolario/README.md

 # Zolario

-Zolario is a open source roblox user tag system.
+Zolario is a open source roblox user tag system for all games with easy secondary label use changes, So far select from GroupRank, GameTime, TeamName and expect more **maybe even make your own!**

-## Features
-Zolario supports:
-> Custom Icons
-> Different uses for the secondary label: GroupRank, TeamName, TimeInGame etc.

 ## Setup
 How to setup Zolario: